pivot-access-ltd/bma-offline-docs/src/vm-hosting.md

 <a href="#heading--about-vm-hosts"><h2 id="heading--about-vm-hosts">About VM hosts</h2></a>

+A VM host is simply a machine which can run virtual machines (VMs) by allocating  resources across the VMs you want to create.
+If needed, you can over-commit resources, allocating more resources than actually available, so long as you don't try to use more than the VM host has available at any one time.
+Once MAAS has enlisted, commissioned, and acquired a newly-added machine, you can deploy it as a VM host.
+Alternatively, you can create a VM host from a machine you've already got running.

 VM hosts are particularly useful for Juju integration, allowing for dynamic allocation of VMs with custom interface constraints.
 Alternatively, if you would like to use MAAS to manage a collection of VMs, the robust web UI allows you to easily create and manage VMs, logically grouped by VM host.
 Six conspicuous features include:

 -   Juju integration